scheme-containers/monorepo/README.md

 Currently supported linuxes are debian and alpine

 If version is omitted all versions will be built.
-See implementations.scm for supported implementatons and versions.
+See data directory for supported implementatons and versions.

 ### Adding implementation

-Add implementation data into implementations.scm.
+Add implementation data into data directory as IMPLEMENTATION_NAME.scm.
 There should be enough examples by the previous implementations.
 See also templates/Dockerfile for supported all supported fields.

 Many build dependencies are already included in the image, check the templates/Dockerfile.

-In scheme-banner commands remember to double other than quotes.
+In scheme-banner commands remember to double escape other than quotes.
 For example newline \\n.